chuckstock/react-breakout/tutorial.md

 ## Background
 In this tutorial, we are going to refactor the bootstrap thumbnail component into React components.
+Here is a link the completed [github repo](https://github.com/blackstc/react-thumbnail-homework).
+I would recommend doing the tutorial first and visiting this at the end if you have any problems.

 ## Wire Frame
 Here is a basic picture of what we want our end result to be.
 We are going to make two thumbnails that show they type of tutorial, an image, and a button with a number of tutorials for that related subject.
 From the picture, can you guess how many React components there are? ![wireframe](./img/overview.png)